 - Trains: the closest train station to the Red Bull Ring is Knittelfeld Bahnhof.
 Free shuttle buses take fans from the train station to the circuit on race weekend (about 10km).
 You can get to Knittelfeld from most major cities in Austria, including Vienna (about 3 hours away).
 The trip from Graz takes around 80 minutes, but requires changing trains in Bruck.
 Check schedules and book your tickets in advance on the ÖBB website; the earlier you book, the cheaper the price.

 - Buses: Eventbus also operates buses to the Red Bull Ring from most major Austrian cities on Grand Prix weekend.
-More details will be available closer to race weekend.
+More details and bookings here.

 Get closer to the world of Formula 1 with an Official Ticket Package to the 2019 Austrian Grand Prix on 27-30 June.
 Packages include select grandstands or VIP hospitality, plus exclusive benefits such as driver meet-and-greets, access to the Formula 1 Paddock and a Drive the Track Tour.